Brisppy/twitch-archiver/README.md

 ### Planned Features
 - [ ] Allow archiving of subscriber-only VODs (need an account with a subscription for development + testing).
-- [ ] Further improve VOD download speed using separate download and file move workers (may need someone to test with >1Gbit connection).
+- [ ] Improve VOD download speed using separate download and file move workers (may need someone to test with >1Gbit connection).
 - [ ] Release python package.
 - [x] .ts to .mp4 conversion progress bar.
-- [ ] Find a way to directly archive the stream - could be then spliced with downloaded vod parts to capture everything up to the point the VOD is deleted rather than just up to a couple minutes before.
+- [ ] Find a way to directly archive the stream - could be then spliced with downloaded vod parts to capture everything up to the point the VOD is deleted rather than just up to a couple of minutes before.
 Both video and chat could be done this way.
 - [x] Speed up VOD part discovery by finding and removing downloaded parts from the 'to-download' list.

 ### Why?